Essential Literacy Learning:

 Concept-building lessons, along with a coherent core of challenging, interesting, and integrated curricula units, provide common ground for effective communication in a diverse society and access to the vocabulary necessary for rigorous learning.

-- Breakout sessions that addressed the issue of access for all through the code, the concepts, and the conversations
+- Breakout sessions that address the issue of access for all to rigorous literacy instruction